taylorflatt/go-chord-implementation/README.md

 None currently.
 If you run into any problems, please don't hesistate to create an issue

 ## Future Ideas
 Complete the implementation and gravitate towards a real implementation using SHA-1 for key generation.
-The implementation would also include nodes joining/leaving/churn/real network.
+The implementation would also include nodes joining/leaving in a real network.